 What would we ever do without HGTV?
-How would we know the appropriate shiplap technique without Chip and Joanna's help?
+How would we know the appropriate shiplap technique without Chip and Joanna Gaines' help?
 Who else can make us laugh at corny dad jokes like Jonathan and Drew?
-Where are Hilary and David to reconcile our partner's design worries when we need them?
+And, where are Hilary and David to reconcile our partner's design worries when we need them?

 "I started in the landscaping business -- that's how I got my feet wet in the construction industry with lawn care and landscape installation.
 I love a beautiful fresh landscape.
 A lot of people think, to some extent, that means hundreds, if not thousands, of dollars in materials -- and of course, it can be that if you're talking about an entire landscape renovation.

 But sometimes you can get a few bags of mulch, which is a few hundred dollars or less.
 Or sometimes it's weaving your beds, which is just elbow grease, there's no additional cost, just you getting out on a Saturday or Sunday morning and working a bit.